-CRS applies information and communication technology for monitoring and evaluation (M&E) in projects across Africa, Asia, Latin America and the Middle East.
+CRS has prioritized Information and Communications Technology for Development (ICT4D) as a core competency in projects across Africa, Asia, Latin America and the Middle East.
 The use of technology for M&E makes us more accountable to our donors and program participants, and improves the way we share learning within our agency and with other relief and development organizations.